Post-Doctoral Fellowship in Psychology Practice

 Preference is given to students who are entering their 3rd year of clinical training at the start of the externship and have some prior clinical experience.
 Advanced students are especially encouraged to apply.
 Given the psychoanalytic nature of the externship we are especially interested in candidates who have a strong interest in applying psychoanalytic eas to working in a university based counseling center.

-Please send application materials electronically in one pdf file including CV, cover letter and three references to Caroline Kasnakian, Psy.D, Director firstname.lastname@example.org.
+Please send application materials electronically in one pdf file including CV, cover letter and three references to Miriam Korn, Psy.D, firstname.lastname@example.org.
 Applications can also be submitted through the portal.

 In compliance with APPIC guidelines for the 2024-25 internship match, interviews will occur either in person or remote.